hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 # Monitoring and Observability

 While event driven distributed systems provide scalability and resilience, they also introduce complexity.
+What started as a [need to monitor](https://www.catchpoint.com/observability-vs-monitoring ) a server’s computing resources like CPU and memory utilization as part of a client-server architecture gradually transformed into observing digital experiences and isolating the root cause of application slowdowns with the help of distributed tracing and log analysis.

 Understanding the `what`, `when` and `why` something happens in the system is hard.
 We provide value to customers as they use our software systems.
 So we would like to answer the question:

 > How is your software doing when exercised by real users?